-EQAs confirm that Centres are familiar with the case studies and the marking criteria and that this is generally consistently applied.
-Where marks have been adjusted by IQAs these have been fully justified so that EQA can identify the rationale for adjustment.
+EQAs confirm that Centres are familiar with the case studies and generally consistently apply the marking criteria.
+Where marks have been adjusted by IQAs the rationale has been justified.

-EQAs noted that the planning of the Core sampling will increasingly include an interim sampling approach so that a range of internal quality assurance and assessment activities can be planned for the sampling activity and not just end sampling.

-EQAs states that most Centres are responsive to EQA feedback and that positive improvements are made when action plans have been agreed.
+EQAs noted that the interim sampling approach enables a broader range of internal quality assurance and assessment activities available to plan for external sampling.
+This provides a more realistic picture of Centre assessment activities.
+EQAs state that most Centres are responsive to EQA feedback and that positive improvements are made when action plans have been agreed upon.